 Are you a thin and crunchy bacon kind of person or a thick and chewy bacon kind of person?
 Whatever kind you prefer, they all work!
 My one piece of advice is to spend a little extra money to buy high-quality bacon that is free of nitrates and additives.

-different kinds of bacon
+different kinds of bacon you can use

 So, here are the different kinds of bacon you can buy: